 - Preheat the oven to 400 degrees Fahrenheit.
 On a large rimmed baking sheet, put the Brussels sprouts, pecans, oil, garlic, salt and pepper.
 Turn the Brussels sprouts cut-side down.

 - Roast for about 20 to 25 minutes, or until the Brussels sprouts are golden and tender.

 (Recipe adapted from My Recipes30)

 Pecans Fun Facts

-Being thoroughly American in heritage, pecans were honored by having April declared National Pecan Month.
-Especially loved by Texans – since there are more than 70 million wild pecan trees there – the pecan was officially designated the state tree by the Texas Legislature in 1919.
+Being thoroughly American in heritage, pecans were honored by having April declared National Pecan Month.31 Especially loved by Texans, the pecan tree was officially designated the state tree by Texas legislature in 1919.32

-Being a delicious, protein-rich food, it doesn't take much to incorporate pecans into your diet.
-Delicious in the shell, straight from the tree, or already hulled for your convenience, pecans are a wonderful addition to a plethora of delicious and nutritious dishes.
+Being a delectable, protein-rich food, it doesn't take much to incorporate pecans into your diet.
+Delicious in the shell, straight from the tree or hulled for your convenience, pecans are a wonderful addition to a plethora of scrumptious and nutritious dishes.